-The medical name for hair loss is “alopecia.”
+The medical name for hair loss is "alopecia."
 Frontal fibrosing alopecia is a specific type of hair loss.
-It destroys the hair follicles (openings out of which hair grows), causing permanent hair loss.
-With an early diagnosis and medical treatment, it’s possible to stop the disease from progressing and causing further permanent hair loss.
+It destroys the hair follicles (openings from which hair grows), causing permanent hair loss.
+With an early diagnosis and medical treatment from a board-certified dermatologist, it’s possible to stop the disease from progressing and causing further permanent hair loss.

 Is frontal fibrosing alopecia contagious?
 No

 This type of hair loss often looks like a receding hairline that runs along the front and sides of your head.

 Frontal fibrosing alopecia (FFA) tends to start slowly, often causing a thin band of balding skin that runs along the front and sides of the hairline.